Skip to content

 Natasha O’Brown, PhD

-OMB Rule Guidance October 1, 2025 Assistant Professor Howard Hughes Medical Institute Rutgers University Primary Research: The O’Brown Lab investigates how the blood–brain barrier (BBB) is built during development and how it becomes compromised in disease.
-Using zebrafish as a primary model, alongside mouse models for cross-species validation, we combine live imaging, genetics, and…
+October 1, 2025 Assistant Professor Howard Hughes Medical Institute Rutgers University Primary Research: The O’Brown Lab investigates how the blood–brain barrier (BBB) is built during development and how it becomes compromised in disease.
+Using zebrafish as a primary model, alongside mouse models for cross-species validation, we combine live imaging, genetics, and single-cell approaches to…

 Read More